nairadi/G13_AnimateWithAction/README.md

 Acknowledgements:
 -----------------
-At the outset, we would like to thank Professor Paul Chow for providing us with the opportunity to undertake this project.
+Firstly, we would like to thank Professor Paul Chow for providing us with the opportunity to undertake this project.
 He provided guidance towards the goal of the project and various technologies we could utilize.
 Next, we would like to thank Nariman Eskandari for providing expert advice and helping us achieve our milestones.
 He provided valuable inputs at various stages such as the use of ILA cores and AXI Stream peripherals.
 Last but not least, we would like to thank Fernando Martin del Campo and Charles Lo for all the assistance they provided throughout the course.

 Authors:
 --------
-Homagni Ghosh,  Tirthak Patel, Aditya Nair
+Homagni Ghosh, Aditya Nair, Tirthak Patel